 - The rotavirus vaccine is commonly called Rotarix®.

 Almost all unimmunised children will get rotavirus before they are 3 years old.
 Vaccination is the best method for preventing rotavirus infection and reducing the seriousness of illness if infected.
-Vaccination against rotavirus will protect around 8 out of 10 babies from severe rotavirus infection and needing to be admitted to hospital because of rotavirus infection.
+Vaccination against rotavirus will protect about 8 out of 10 babies from severe rotavirus infection and needing to be admitted to hospital because of rotavirus infection.

 The rotavirus vaccine is given as 2 doses when babies are 6 weeks and 3 months.